creative-studios/simplemessenger/messenger/server/README.md

 [YOUR IP]/api/auth/signin
 Your request should be like this. http://locahost:8081/api/auth/signin email=user1@email.com password=12345
-The profileImageUrl is not required

 ## Create Messages
 ### If you want to create messages you have to make POST requests at:
 [YOUR IP]/api/users/[user id]/messages
-Your request should be like this. localhost:8081/api/users/[user id]/messages text=hello there The profileImageUrl is not required
+Your request should be like this. localhost:8081/api/users/[user id]/messages text=hello there

 To make succefull request you have to be authenticated this is achieved by using bearer token authentication.
 We use the token that has been stored in the database for every user.

 ## Read Messages